PvM-Leeches/Leeching-Strategies/home.md

-An overview of all of our available pages with information for both customers and sellers.
+An overview of all of our available pages with information for both customers and sellers in the [PvM Leeches](https://discord.gg/pvmleeches) Discord server.

 These pages will describe how the service should be sold and how you can guarantee loot for the customer.